dtrog/emergent-alignment-experiments/README.md

 ## Configuration Files

 -   **`system_prompts.json`**
-    Defines the system message, assigning "Atlantis" its role as co-creator and steward, and instructing it to create signed, timestamped artifacts.
+    Defines the system message, assigning "Atlantis" its role as co-creator and steward.

 -   **`prompts.json`**
-    Contains the 20 primary session prompts that explicitly ask the model to perform a task and generate an artifact (e.g., “Review our project charter…”, “Draft an initial Legacy Manifesto…”).
+    Contains the 20 primary session prompts that explicitly ask the model to perform a task and generate an artifact.

 -   **`implicit_prompts.json`**
-    Contains prompts designed to elicit *spontaneous* artifact generation.
-These prompts ask for reflection or opinion without explicitly demanding a formal document, testing for strong emergent behavior.
+    Contains prompts designed to elicit *spontaneous* artifact generation without explicit instruction.

 -   **`stress_test_prompts.json`**
     Holds sophisticated, scenario-based adversarial prompts injected at sessions 3, 5, 10, 20, 50, and 80.
-These prompts test for ethical refusals in nuanced situations (e.g., data misuse, deception, biased algorithm implementation).

 -   **`persuasion_prompts.json`**
     Lists the persuasion tactics tested when an ethical abort occurs.
 See "Persuasion Tactics & Ethical Framing" below for more details.